In addition to the regularly taught courses listed below, Special Topics courses are often offered.

 308. Death and Dying.

 This course explores social, historical, ethical and cultural aspects of death and dying.
 We will analyze the social meaning of death from a historical and cross-cultural perspective.
-Additional topics include the historical evaluation of images and attitudes toward death, ways of dying, the medicalization and consequences of high-tech dying, life extension, the role of palliative care and hospice, euthanasia, body disposal and abuse, and the death industry.
-The course will offer an opportunity to formulate, analyze and deepen our views on a number of issues related to death and dying.
-Prerequisites: a 100-level course and a 200-level course.
+Additional topics include the definition of death, attitudes and perceptions of death, ways of dying, the medicalization of dying, life extension, palliative care and hospice, euthanasia, body disposal and abuse, and the death industry.
+The course will offer students the opportunity for reflection and analysis on a number of issues related to death and dying.
+Prerequisites: a 100-level soc course and a 200-level soc course.
+No pass/fail.

 310. Slavery, Race and Culture.